Home

 Karst Geological term for dissolution landscapes.
 (Many geological terms derive from German, e.g. gneiss, quartz, schist)

 Lebensraum “Living space”, the Nazi ideology of the German people requiring more geographical space.
-In German it also refers to ecological habitats, and is not a controversial term.
+In German it also refers to ecological habitats, and is not a controversial term in itself.

 Lieder Literally “songs”.
 Leave as Lieder when referring to European romantic music songs, especially songs composed to German poems, e.g. the Schubert Lieder.